Up to 60% off sofas & mattresses — limited‑time deals.

 What We Tested and How We Tested It

 For this review, we followed the same setup we use for most boxed mattresses.
 It arrived compressed, expanded on a platform frame in our test room, and aired out for a full day.
-During that time, we tracked height recovery and the initial smell after unboxing.
+During that period, we tracked height recovery and the initial smell after unboxing.

 Softa Mattress: Our Testing Experience